mathieuancelin/clever-ripper/readme.md

 # clever-ripper

-Otoroshi addon to shutdown your clever-cloud app instances if not used since an amount of time.
+Otoroshi addon to shutdown your clever-cloud app instances if not used since a specific amount of time.

 ## Run